-The 7 common types of rubbish are:
+The 12 common types of rubbish include:

 1. Liquid Or Solid Household Waste

 Although household waste doesn’t usually contain large amounts of toxic substances and germs, it can cause a risk to your family and their health by attracting rats, mosquitoes and flies, and allowing them to breed.

 2. Medical/Clinical Waste

-Pharmaceutical waste such as that produced by hospitals, health care centres, clinics, vets etc. can also be found in homes, and must be disposed of responsibly, even if it’s not marked hazardous.
+Pharmaceutical waste, such as that produced by hospitals, health care centres, clinics, vets etc. can also be found in homes and must be disposed of responsibly, even if it’s not marked hazardous.

-Hypodermic needles and the other hazardous healthcare wastes shouldn’t be disposed of in the domestic waste stream.
-Medical waste is highly infectious and it can be a serious threat to human health if it’s not managed and disposed of in a discriminate and sanitary manner.
+Hypodermic needles and other hazardous healthcare wastes shouldn’t be disposed of in the domestic waste stream.
+Medical waste is highly infectious and can seriously threaten human health if it’s not managed and disposed of in a discriminate and sanitary manner.

 3. Electrical Waste (E-waste)

-Essentially, it includes almost any business or household item with electrical components or circuitry or/and battery or power supply.
+It includes almost any business or household item with electrical components or circuitry or/and battery or power supply.
 These might contain toxic metals such as brominated flame retardants, antimony oxide, mercury, lead and cadmium, which are all harmful to the environment and humans.

 4. Hazardous Waste